Syozik/Azul/README.md

 Its 'Summer Pavilion' extension to be presized.
 My girlfriend and I found it such an interesting game, I couldn't help but make an online version of it.

+You can check a demo of it on https://oneirocritically-empirical-tianna.ngrok-free.dev/, you'll need a friend to play it, right now there's no "Play against a computer" option.

 #### Rules

 Azul is a tile-drafting and pattern-building game for 2-4 players, played over 6 rounds.